Best Lightweight Folding Mobility Scooter UK (2026)

-Even in the last year or so (up until late summer 2024), Google searches for “folding mobility scooter” have skyrocketed in the UK.
+Even in the last year or so, Google searches for “folding mobility scooter” have skyrocketed all over the world (just see the Google Trends graph below!, including in the UK.
 It’s being searched as many as 10k times per month in the UK alone.

 Data source: Google Trends (https://www.google.com/trends).